Skip to main content

 • “Westerado is an excellent blend of mysterious western story and simple, intuitive gameplay.”

-• “The gunplay mechanics are painfully clunky, where you're only able to shoot on the horizontal, and you're just constantly outnumbered and having to dance around the screen while shooting back with a series of button presses to unholster your gun, cock the hammer, and then fire.”
+• “Neat idea but the gunplay mechanics are painfully clunky, where you're only able to shoot on the horizontal, and you're just constantly outnumbered and having to dance around the screen while shooting back with a series of button presses to unholster your gun, cock the hammer, and then fire.”

-• “The gameplay is very simplistic, which seems to be the trend with adult swim games; I will mostly be avoiding titles from them in the future.”
+• “The gameplay is very simplistic, which in my opinion seems to be the trend with Adult Swim games (in fact, I will mostly be avoiding titles from them in the future).”

 • music

-The music in the game has received widespread acclaim for its ability to perfectly capture the western atmosphere, featuring a delightful mix of traditional instruments like banjos and harmonicas.
-While many players find the soundtrack to be catchy and immersive, some note that it can become repetitive over time.
-Overall, the soundtrack is considered a standout element, enhancing the game's charm and nostalgic feel.
+The music in the game has received widespread acclaim for its ability to perfectly capture the western atmosphere, blending traditional instruments like banjos and harmonicas with catchy melodies that enhance the overall experience.
+While many players find the soundtrack delightful and immersive, some note that it can become repetitive over time.
+Overall, the music is considered a standout feature, contributing significantly to the game's charm and nostalgic feel.

 • “The music is another highlight and I will definitely pick up the OST (official soundtrack) for this game because it is gorgeous.”